 - Measure the items using proper measuring spoons, cups & weighing scales.

 - Gather items precisely the way they are mentioned in this recipe to get the best results.

 - Follow the steps.
-If that’s not enough, watch the video thoroughly 4-5 time before beginning.
+If that’s not enough, watch the video thoroughly 4-5 times before beginning.

 - The toothpick/skewer test is required.
 Don’t skip.
 Do it while the batter is steaming.

-- Never perform the toothpick check after cooling down or removing the batter off the flame.
+- Never perform the toothpick check after cooling down or removing the batter from the flame.

 So, that was it with the Surti Khaman recipe today.